 Did you know California Roll or many creative-name sushi rolls are not from Japan?

 When Japanese people (from Japan) say “sushi”, it usually implies nigiri sushi (a slice of sashimi-grade raw fish on top of rice pillow).
 In fact, when it comes to for sushi roll (makizushi), we only have a few choices such as Futomaki and Hosomaki.
 It’s quite different from sushi roll menus in the United States!

 So who invented California Roll?
-Based on my research, that’s chef Hidekazu Tojo who moved from Japan to Canada in 70s.
+Apparently, it was the creation of an ingenious sushi chef named Hidekazu Tojo who moved from Japan to Canada in the 70s.

 In Vancouver, he learned that most Western people didn’t eat raw fish and didn’t like seaweed as well.
-Therefore, he substituted avocado for toro (fatty tuna) as it has the similar texture and hid nori seaweed by using uramaki technique, so nori is not visible from the outside.
+Therefore, he substituted avocado for toro (fatty tuna) as it has the similar creamy texture and hid nori seaweed by using uramaki technique, so nori is not visible from the outside.
 That’s the how California Roll turned into a popular menu item!
 And in my opinion, California Roll tells the story of a successful adaptation and re-imagination of food.

 5 Key Ingredients for California Roll

 Unlike nigiri sushi or other kinds of sushi rolls, California Roll does not include any raw fish.
 Therefore, you can make this sushi roll fairly easily at home.
 All you need is perfectly ripen avocados, cucumber, and crab meat.

 Crab Meat: I’m unfortunately allergic to crab, so I use imitation crab.

 Avocado: Find those perfectly ripen avocados!